sentialabs/porpoise/README.md

 ### Performance

-Redis outperforms this implementation by a long shot and I don't think I have to tell why.
+Redis outperforms this implementation and I don't think I have to tell why.
 For an SQL based solution it still performs alright though.
+By using a short living in-memory cache it actually comes close to a Redis based solution, at least in our setup.
 Besides, this thing integrates with Rails, uses ActiveRecord and all the bloat that comes with it.
-And altough a cache should help performance, cache read/write speed sometimes are not the problem.
+And although a cache should help performance, cache read/write speed sometimes are not the problem.
 To prevent firing the same query when reading the same cache fragment over and over again, this thing comes with a short life in-memory cache to quickly return those items.
 In our situation, reading data was even faster than the Redis based solution.

 ### Then why?